No products in the cart.

 why use fluoride free toothpaste if you’re an adult?

-at hello, we respect a brusher’s right to choose. so if fluoride is your bag, we’re down with that, and if you want to go fluoride free, we’re totally down with that too. we’re into oral care, and we’re not into being judgemental (or judgedental—see what we did there?). what we’re totally not into are cavities. that’s why our fluoride free products contain xylitol, a sweetener that’s derived from non-genetically engineered corn. in addition to it’s sweetness, xylitol also helps prevent cavity-causing bacteria from sticking to your pearly whites. yeah, it’s pretty sweet, but in a good way.
+at hello, we respect a brusher’s right to choose. so if fluoride is your bag, we’re down with that, and if you want to go fluoride free, we’re totally down with that too. we’re into oral care, and we’re not into being judgmental (or judgdental—see what we did there?). what we’re totally not into are cavities.
+Our fluoride free products contain xylitol, and in our products it is derived from non-genetically engineered corn. in addition to its sweetness, xylitol also helps prevent bacteria from sticking to your pearly whites. yeah, it’s pretty sweet, but in a good way.

 our tube cents